Here is some food for thought if you’re considering an advanced analytics project (eg. big data, AI, machine learning, deep learning).

 In the coming weeks, we’ll have a blog post about the recent artificial intelligence day at the AWS Loft (NYC) and what Amazon is doing to democratise access to AI resources.
-We’ll also be announcing our involvement in a new deep learning Meetup group in Cork (Ireland) In the meantime, here is some food for thought if you’re considering an advanced analytics project (eg. big data, AI, machine learning, deep learning).
-According to Gartner:
+We’ll also be announcing our involvement in a new deep learning Meetup group in Cork (Ireland) – so stay tuned!

 Not great odds in anyone’s book!
-But why is this the case, and what can be done to boost your chances of success?
+But why is this the case, and what can be done to boost your analytics project chances of success?

 Certainly, a major factor that influences the outcomes of these projects is the level of expertise and skills applied to the chosen business problem.
 AI and big data projects are so much more than just deploying Hadoop and hoping for the best.
 Teams involved need the right mix of business skills (asking the right questions), IT skills (choosing the right infrastructure), and data science/quantitative skills (analysing the data in the right way).